drewgpt/sdai-wde-02-interactive-forms/README.md

 1. Try submitting the form without filling in some of the required fields, such as the name, email, or resume.
 Observe how the browser prevents the form from being submitted and highlights the missing fields.
 2. Try entering an incorrectly formatted email address or an age outside of the specified range (18-60).
 Observe what happens and how the browser enforces these validations.
 3. Ensure all validations work as expected, such as the correct format for email and the age constraints.

 ## Conclusion

-By completing this assignment, you should have gained an understanding of how to create a simple HTML form with various input types and built-in validation.
-This knowledge is fundamental for collecting user data in web applications.

-## Conclusion